cepdnaclk/e19-co226-Online-Shopping/docs/README.md

+---
+layout: home
+permalink: index.html

+# Please update this with your repository name and title
+repository-name: e19-co226-Online-Shopping
+title: Online Shopping
+---

+[comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

+# CricLive - Database for Cricket Statistics
+---

 # Online Shopping Website

 This repository contains the code and files for an online shopping website.
 The website provides a platform for users to browse and purchase various products conveniently from the comfort of their own homes.